aws/aws-eks-best-practices/content/cost_optimization/awareness.md

+---
+tags: cost_optimization
+---
 # Expenditure awareness

-Expenditure awareness is understanding who, where and what is spending causing expenditure in your EKS cluster.
-Getting a clear idea of this data will help in awareness and to remediate wasteful costs.
+Expenditure awareness is understanding who, where and what is causing expenditures in your EKS cluster.
+Getting an accurate picture of this data will help raise awareness of your spend and highlight areas to remediate.

 ## Recommendations